dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/about-laravel-service-container/en/2025-07-09-about-laravel-service-container-en.md

 Route::get('/', function (ClassA $class_a) {});
 ```

-When you access the root path in your browser, you’ll see logs like this:
+When you access the root path in your browser, you'll see logs like this:

 ```
 ClassB instance is created. arg = 1